AdobeDocs/audience-manager.en/help/using/features/traits/trait-geotarget-keys.md

 ## Adding Values to Platform Level Keys {#section_1BAF23A099FF40CEB67DFC330BCB8D53}

 For some platform-level keys, you can specify the value yourself.
-With others, the keys are associated with corresponding IP addresses passed in on an event call.
+With others, the keys are associated with corresponding [!DNL IP] addresses passed in on an event call.
 In either case, you still need to specify the value when building traits in [!UICONTROL Trait Builder].

 ## User Defined Platform-Level Keys {#section_532CE169CFF648BCABEF17A7B0EF1C8C}